Wellers0n/upload/README.md

 ## Run migrations

-- NOTE: Wait for docker-compose, to execute the following commands
+- NOTE: Wait for docker-compose or start postgres locally, to run the following command

 ```sh
 yarn migrate:server up